Topics: Taking Action: A Success Story

-This essay was written by a TELL volunteer.
+The first of these two essays was written by a TELL Responder.
 While she was successful in taking action against her abuser, she is sensitive to the fact that this is by no means the universal experience of victims.
 She suggests that it is the process of taking action rather than the outcome that affords the greatest opportunity for healing.

 I was emotionally exploited, sexually abused, and ultimately abandoned by my therapist.
 It took months to grasp what had happened to me.
 After I began to realize that I had been victimized, I felt compelled to hold my therapist accountable for his outrageous and reckless behavior while I was under his care.